Introducing DIP Joint Fusion with Functional Flexion

 Early, Active Mobilization – Designed to facilitate early, active mobilization post operative protocols for accelerated healing and earlier return to work

 - 28mm length to fit hand distal interphalangeal joints

 - 18° angle for functional fusion of the DIP joint

 Indications for Use

 The ArcPhix compression screw is indicated for use in the surgical fixation of small bones, bone fragments, and osteotomies.
 The devices are not indicated for soft tissue fixation.

 1 Eitan Melamed, MD, Daniel B. Polatsch, MD, Steven Beldner, MD, Charles P. Melone, Jr., MD Scientific Article.
 Simulated Distal Interphalangeal Joint Fusion of the Index and Middle Fingers in 0 and 20 degrees of Flexion: A Comparison of Grip Strength and Dexterity.
 J. Hand Surg Am.
 2014; 39(10): 1986-1991.

-Find out more how ArcPhixTM can benefit your practice.
+Find out more about how ArcPhixTM can benefit your practice.